vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 If you are using the Create Virtual Container Host wizard, the bridge network and the public network are the only networks that it is mandatory to configure.

-- Optionally click the **+** button to add more container networks to the VCH, and repeat the proceeding steps for each additional container network.
+- Optionally click the **+** button to add more container networks to the VCH, and repeat the procedures for each additional container network.
 - To configure further advanced network settings, remain on the Configure Networks page, and see the following topics:
   - [Configure the Client Network](client_network.md)
   - [Configure the Management Network](mgmt_network.md)